 The truth is professional models are rarely given much notice before their next photo shoot or casting.
 It therefore pays for new models to start developing good habits earlier on.
 The great thing about undertaking a model portfolio session (known in the industry as a paid test), is that it's a safe environment where you can experiment with ideas, gain experience and learn from your mistakes along the way.

 I recommend bringing along a range of different outfits from which you can mix and match a variety of combinations from.
 If it's your first model portfolio shoot you may want at least 5 different looks.
-Depending on your look this may include fashion, corporate, casual, swim wear lingerie and activewear.
+Depending on your look and physique this may include fashion, corporate, casual, swim wear lingerie and activewear.
 At least 2 of these looks will be full length shots so consider including footwear.

 For women, a good set of heels can really help to elongate your figure.
 Accessories like hats and small handbags can be useful props.
 Props are also great because they give you something to do with your hands.